monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/linux/index.md

 menuWeight: 30
 ---

-# Integrating APItoolkit on Linux
+# Integrating monoscope on Linux

-This guide covers how to integrate APItoolkit with applications running on Linux systems using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes.
+This guide covers how to integrate monoscope with applications running on Linux systems using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes.

 ```=html
 <hr>